Florence Ryerson: Screenwriter

 In 1926, Florence Ryerson joined Metro-Goldwyn-Mayer to work on silent film scripts, among them Adam and Evil and Wickedness Preferred.
 Later sound films she wrote include the Fu Manchu and Philo Vance series.

-She was co-author of the screenplay for The Wizard of Oz, along with frequent collaborator Edgar Allan Woolf and British author Noel Langley.US Women of the West, 1928 Record for Florence Ryerson (Mrs. Colin Clements) Both Ryerson and Woolf created the Wizard's Kansas counterpart, Professor Marvel.
+She was co-author of the screenplay for The Wizard of Oz, along with frequent collaborator Edgar Allan Woolf and British author Noel Langley.
+Both Ryerson and Woolf created the Wizard's Kansas counterpart, Professor Marvel.

-Novelist
+Author

-With Colin Clements, her second husband, Ryerson wrote two of the earliest novels featuring teenage girlhood: This Awful Age (1930) and Mild Oats (1933), both based on a short story series Ryerson had started in 1925 in Woman’s World magazine.
+With Colin Clements, her second husband, Ryerson wrote two of the earliest books featuring teenage girlhood: This Awful Age (1930) and Mild Oats (1933), both based on a short story series Ryerson had started in 1925 in Woman’s World magazine.
 Both books were published by D. Appleton.
 The couple adapted these stories, first as a play, June Mad (1939), which was then adapted as a film, Her First Beau (1941).
 Actors from the film performed the story on the Lux Radio Theatre on October 27, 1941.
+Ryerson wrote other short stories and mystery novels with Clements.

 Shadow Ranch

 In the 1930s, Ryerson and Clements acquired the 19th century Workman Ranch in Canoga Park, in the western San Fernando Valley of Los Angeles.
-She renamed the estate Shadow Ranch for the amount of shade provided by the numerous large Blue Gum (Eucalyptus globulus) eucalyptus trees, originally planted in the 1860s during the Workman era.
+She renamed the estate Shadow Ranch for the amount of shade provided by the numerous large blue gum (Eucalyptus globulus) eucalyptus trees, originally planted in the 1860s during the Workman era.
 They restored and expanded the historic adobe and redwood ranch house, and lived there through the 1940s.
 Ryerson co-wrote The Wizard of Oz screenplay while living there.

-Playwright and novelist
+Playwright

-Ryerson wrote short stories, plays, and mystery novels with husband Colin Clements.
-For Broadway in the 1940s they wrote Glamour Preferred, Harriet, and Strange Bedfellows.
+In addition to June Mad, Ryerson and Clements wrote several Broadway plays in the 1940s, including Glamour Preferred, Harriet, and Strange Bedfellows.
 In Harriet, Helen Hayes portrayed Harriet Beecher Stowe.